codemod-com/website/cms/automations/antd-5-props-changed-migration.md

   description: This codemod changes the way the component props are applied. twitter:card: This codemod changes the way the component props are applied.
 ---
+This codemod changes the way the component props are applied.